 You’re considering health insurance.
-You’ve decided it may be a wise choice and you’re curious about your options.
-Whether you’re a newcomer to Thailand and looking to get insured, or have lived here for a decade and owned a policy the entire time, there may be some aspects of the health insurance system that you’re unaware of.
+You’ve decided it may be a wise choice and you’re curious about your options, especially considering the range of insurers out there.
+Whether you’re a newcomer to Thailand and looking to get insured, or have been living in Thailand for a decade and owned a policy the entire time, there may be some aspects of the health insurance system that you’re unaware of.

 To help you navigate this minefield, we’ve created this guide to walk you through everything you need to know about choosing the right health insurance policy in Thailand—from understanding the pros and cons of different plans, to the questions you should ask about international coverage.
 Shall we begin?